 Not significantly.
 Suno processes the whole field as a set of descriptors, not as a sentence with grammar.
 But putting your core genre first and modifiers after is a clean habit that makes your prompts easier to read and iterate on.

-How long should the style field be?
+How long should the Styles field be?

 There's a sweet spot.
 Too short (1-2 words) gives Suno too much freedom.
 Too long (50+ words) creates noise and contradictions.
 The best results typically come from 8-20 descriptors that all point in the same direction.